 New Balance 696 History

-New Balance is one of the prominent footwear manufacturers in the 1970s that pioneered some of the athletic shoe advancements in terms of support mechanisms and midsole components.
-These developments encouraged consumers to get involved in running and fitness activities with the goal to improve their health and well being.
+New Balance is one of the prominent footwear manufacturers in the 1970s that pioneered some of the athletic shoe advancements concerning support mechanisms and midsole technologies.
+These developments encouraged consumers to get involved into running and fitness activities with the goal to improve their health and wellbeing.

 To keep up with the growing demand, New Balance continued to entice the market with appealing lines of classic athletic shoes that ignited so much interest among running enthusiasts.
-The trend went on until 1980s and gave birth to some of the vintage running shoes that remain to draw attention until today.
+The trend went on until the 1980s which led to the rebirth of some of the vintage running shoes that remain to draw attention until today.
 Joining the category is the New Balance 696.

 What’s prominent about the New Balance sneaker is the numbering style of naming each silhouette that speaks a lot about the type and function of the shoe.
 The last two digits of the New Balance shoe indicate the degree of cushioning.